steber97/RecursionFairies_AdaProject/README.md

 - Loris Pilotto: data cleaning and analysis.
 ML model implementation.
 - Stefano Huber: data cleaning and analysis.
 Creation of the website.

+- The presentation will be held by Stefano Huber, and the other members of the group will assist during the creation of the poster.

 ## You can find our data story on the USA Human Development Index [here](https://steber97.github.io/) !